rust-lang/book/nostarch/chapter04.md

 data on the heap that the pointer refers to.
 In other words, the data representation in memory looks like Figure 4-2.

-Representation in memory of the variable `s2` that has a copy of the pointer, length, and capacity of `s1`
+Figure 4-2: Representation in memory of the variable `s2` that has a copy of the pointer, length, and capacity of `s1`

 The representation does *not* look like Figure 4-3, which is what memory would look like if Rust instead copied the heap data as well.
 If Rust did this, the operation `s2 = s1` could be very expensive in terms of runtime performance if the data on the heap were large.

-Another possibility for what `s2 = s1` might do if Rust copied the heap data as well
+Figure 4-3: Another possibility for what `s2 = s1` might do if Rust copied the heap data as well

 Earlier, we said that when a variable goes out of scope, Rust automatically calls the `drop` function and cleans up the heap memory for that variable.
 But